-None of these material weaknesses resulted in misstatement to our consolidated financial statements.
-However, the material weaknesses described above could result in a misstatement of one or more account balances or disclosures that would result in a material misstatement to the annual or interim consolidated financial statements for future periods that would not be prevented or detected
+None of the material weaknesses described above and identified prior to our initial public offering in November 2022 resulted in misstatement to our consolidated financial statements.
+However, the material weaknesses described above could result in a misstatement of one or more account balances or disclosures that would result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected.
+Not withstanding such material weaknesses, our Chief Executive Officer and Chief Financial Officer have concluded that our consolidated financial statements in this Quarterly Report on Form 10-Q present fairly, in all material respects, our financial position, results of operations and cash flows for the periods presented, in conformity with U.S. generally accepted accounting principles.